Board of Investment

 To do this, investment promotion policies were adjusted in order to attract more businessmen; decentralize Thailand's industrial base and respond to future economic situations.

 Thailand BOI has formulated criteria for projects applying for incentives and privileges.
 These depend on the location of the promoted activities and whether these are priorities or not.
+Below are the BOI Thailand incentives.

 Board of Investment Privileges